Biomathsys/DPM-SAU-in-HSA-nose/README.md

 - **numbers_26-28** a brief analysis of different scenarios while the community was created as a package to be called.

+- **optcom_comparison**  MICOM package by using otpcom objective function and the modification based on the nasal microbiom community.

 ☮ Licensing and distribution
 ----------------------------